pranjalmaheshka/eco395m-final-project/README.md

 <h3> Conclusion </h3>
   Overall there does not seem to be a significant difference in positive or negative sentiments across Reddit and Twitter on a post or site level.
 About half the comments are neutral in their language and the rest are equal parts split between negative and positive.
 About a quarter of the total comments could be classified as very negative or very positive but this does not lean in one direction.
-There is an overall balance in conversation
+The conversations seem to be balanced overall and there is no clear bias.
+  There is a lot of scope for future updates to this project.